 Lactose intolerance is the inability to digest lactose, the sugar found in milk and milk products.
-Learn more about causes, symptoms and treatment options.
+Learn more about treatment, symptoms and tests for lactose intolerance.

 Breastfeeding and periods